-Everything produces grease and mess, from the driest of graham crackers to the messiest of salads and sandwiches.
+Everything produces grease and mess, from the driest of crackers to the messiest of salads and sandwiches.

 Traveling with a pack full of napkins ensures you don't have to disturb your whole row time after time by getting up to rinse your hands.